Pravin878/SocketStudy/README.md

-aa# Ex.No:1a  			Study of Socket Programming
+ Ex.No:1a  			Study of Socket Programming

 ## Aim:
 To perform a study on Socket Programming